SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/What_to_do_on_shift_new.md

 you have to do are:

-1.  **Communicate with the previous shifter** on the Slack channel `#icarus-shift-operation` and inform him of your arrival.
-Ask him to brief you about the detector and run condition and if issues have been encountered during the shift or experts have been called.
+1.  **Communicate with the previous shifter** on the Slack channel `#icarus-shift-operation` and inform them of your arrival.
+Ask them to brief you about the detector and run condition and if issues have been encountered during the shift or experts have been called.
 If you have the chance to speak with the shifter in person or over the